- Coins or pictures of coins

 - If you don’t have access to physical coins, you can print the ‘Printable coins’ sheet and cut out the coins.

-- Everyone should chat about what – or who – the designs represent.
+- Chat about what – or who – the designs represent.

-- Everyone should chat about what they notice about the coins, like their shape and colour.
+- Everyone should talk about what they notice about the coins, such as their shape and colour.

 - People should take it in turns to put the coins in order of value.